 The Global Consciousness Project would not exist except for the contributions of Greg Nelson and John Walker, who created the architecture and the sophisticated software.
 Paul Bethke ported the software to Windows, thus broadening the network.
-Peter Bancel is the driving force behind the sophisticated secondary analysis program.
 Dean Radin, Dick Bierman, and others in the planning group contributed ideas and experience.
-Rick Berger helped to create a comprehensive website to make the project available to the public.
+Rick Berger helped create a comprehensive Website to make the project available to the public.
 The Project also would not exist but for the commitment of time, resources, and good will from all the hosts of network nodes.
-Our financial support comes from individuals including Charles Overby, Tony Cohen, Reinhilde Nelson, Marjorie Bancel, Michael Heany, Alexander Imich, Richard and Connie Adams, Richard Wallace, Anna Capasso, Michael Breland, Joseph Giove, J. Z. Knight, Hans Wendt, Jim Warren, John Walker, Alex Tsakiris, and the Lifebridge Foundation.
+Our financial support comes from individuals including Charles Overby, Tony Cohen, Reinhilde Nelson, Marjorie Bancel, Michael Heany, Alexander Imich, Richard and Connie Adams, Richard Wallace, Anna Capasso, Michael Breland, Joseph Giove, J.Z.
+Knight, Hans Wendt, Jim Warren, John Walker, Alex Tsakiris, and the Lifebridge Foundation.
 We also gratefully acknowledge online donations from many individuals.
-Finally, there are very many friends of the project whose good will, interest, and empathy open a necessary niche in consciousness space.
-The GCP is affiliated with the Institute of Noetic Sciences, which is our non-profit home.
+The GCP is affiliated with the Institute of Noetic Sciences, which is our nonprofit home.